 - Job model It provides the abstraction of jobs (consists of multiple tasks) and its requirements.
 The requirements are classified into hard and soft constraints.
 The job model handles different type of jobs namely batch, streaming, MPI, and microservices. - Resource model It describes the characteristics and performances of data centers, hosts, rack, and network links.
 The resource model maintains the metadata that contains resource characteristics in terms of properties and value. - Scheduling policy/algorithm The scheduling policy or algorithm implemented in Task Scheduler which is based on specific goals such as optimization of total computational time or utilization of cluster resources or both.
 It operates based on the characteristics of job attributes, resource constraints, resource workload, and input data.
-The scheduling algorithm is majorly classified into two types namely static task scheduling and dynamic task scheduling.
+The scheduling algorithm is mainly categorized into static and dynamic task scheduling algorithms. - Performance metrics It is used to evaluate the performance improvements gained by the proposed task scheduling model.
+In our proposed work, we have considered and evaluated the various performance metrics as listed in table II. - Programming model The programming model is helpful for providing the interface to the scheduler.
+In this proposed approach, we have made use of dataflow programming model for interfacing the task scheduler with other components.